rubyzip/rubyzip/README.md

 ## License

-rubyzip is distributed under the same license as ruby.
+Rubyzip is distributed under the same license as ruby.
 See http://www.ruby-lang.org/en/LICENSE.txt